CS

 Every BMW M3 variant in Australia, compared

 3 variants of the BMW M3 are on sale in Australia.
-Tap a variant to jump to its specs, or compare them side-by-side in the table below.
+Compare them side-by-side in the table below, or tap any variant to jump to it and expand its full specs.

 BMW M3 variants compared by price, power, fuel and drivetrain